-ACTIVITY BUDGET £ DESCRIPTION OUTCOMES Community Development CS/1/22 Nil Produce version 2 of Whole Place Plan.
+ACTIVITY BUDGET £ DESCRIPTION OUTCOMES Community Development CS/1/23 Nil Produce version 2 of Whole Place Plan.
 Preparation, artwork & print.
 On-going.
-This has not been possible and has been included as one of the key tasks for 2023/24 Community Development CS/2/22 Nil Llwynhendy Library - continue to support the project steering group meet the recommendations set out in the feasibility study.
-Submit an application for capital funding.
-Application to The Lottery Community Fund rejected.
-Recreation and Welfare sub-committee appointed to develop the project November 2022 Community Development CS/3/22 25,000 Dwyfor Growing Space - deliver the improvements noted in the project brief.
-Site infrastructure improvements nearing completion.
-Community adoption agreement in place for 2023 growing season Community Development CS/4/22 Nil Furnace Hall - provide support to the management committee in its efforts to carry out its objectives and recruit new members.
+This has not been possible and has been included as one of the key tasks for 2024/25 Community Development CS/2/23 200,000 Llwynhendy Library.
+1. Support the Recreation and Welfare subcommittee meet the recommendations set out in the feasibility study to provide a community hub.
+2. Submit applications for capital funding during the year.
+Shared Prosperity Fund award.
+Project build for outdoor work to start and finish in 2024 Community Ownership Fund EOI approved.
+Full application for COF to be submitted at next application window Community Development CS/3/23 17,670 Dwyfor Growing Space.
+1. Continue to deliver the improvements noted in the project brief.
+2. Support the growing space users establish a constituted group to further develop the growing space Water connection installed.
+Raised beds fully occupied since April 2023 The initial attempt to start a group failed.
+Second attempt is now due.
+Community Development CS/4/23 Nil Furnace Hall - provide support to the management committee in its efforts to carry out its objectives and recruit new members.
+Plans are in place to look at an alternative delivery model for the hall.
+Community Development CS/5/23 Nil Pwll Recreation Ground Committee - provide support to the management committee in its efforts to carry out its objectives and recruit new members.
 On-going.
-This has not been possible and has been included as one of the key tasks for 2023/24 Community Development CS/5/22 Nil Pwll Recreation Ground Committee - provide support to the management committee in its efforts to carry out its objectives and recruit new members.
-On-going.
-This has not been possible and has been included as one of the key tasks for 2023/24 Community Development CS/6/22 1,000 Coordinate a Keep Wales Tidy Litter Pick Hub.
-Make litter picking kits available to hire for the community to carry out their own clean ups.
-On-going.
-13 separate hires recorded.
-85 bags of litter collected by 101 volunteers.
+This has not been possible and has been included as one of the key tasks for 2024/25

+Community 1,000 Coordinate a Keep Wales Tidy Litter Pick 25 community litter picks supported.
+Development Hub.
+Make litter picking kits available to 382 bags of litter collected by 261 volunteers CS/6/23 hire for the community to carry out their own clean ups.
+Community Nil Consideration of alternative management Initial internal discussions and research Development models for failing community facilities undertaken.
+CS/7/23 because of the lack of a sustainable volunteer base in council owned premises.

-INDICATOR MEASURE TARGET 2022/23 RESULTS 2022/23 Percentage of planning applications considered within the 21 day consultation period set by Carmarthenshire County Council 100% 100% Number of individuals into volunteering 100 101 Number of volunteer hours 750 176 Number of time credits to be spent 100 0
+INDICATOR MEASURE TARGET 2023/24 RESULTS 2023/24 Percentage of planning applications considered within the 21 day consultation period set by Carmarthenshire County Council 100% 100% Number of individuals into volunteering 100 261 Number of volunteer hours 750 2,690

-FINANCIAL INFORMATION 2022-23
+FINANCIAL INFORMATION 2023-24

 ACTIVITY BUDGET

 Financial Assistance 13,000

-Community Halls 129,940
+Community Halls 145,210

 Community Development 20,000

-Capital Scheme - community halls 16,780
+Capital Scheme - community halls 215,050

-Local initiatives 12,850
+Local initiatives 12,300

-Burial Services 133,000
+Burial Services 100,000

-TOTAL 325,570
+TOTAL 505,560

-SERVICE PLAN FOR RECREATION AND LEISURE SERVICES 2022-23
+SERVICE PLAN FOR RECREATION AND LEISURE SERVICES 2023-24